LaneCommunityCollege/megamenu/README.md

 Development
 -----------
-To start development, you'll first need to have npm, sass, and jade installed.
+To start development, you'll first need to have NPM, SASS, and jade installed.
 After cloning this repository run `npm install` to install needed dependencies for the build process.
 When you're ready to build, run `gulp`.
-This will generate the generate both css and js files in /dist/ for development, as well as a minified version for production.
+This will generate the generate both CSS and JS files in /dist/ for development, as well as a minified version for production.

 By default, links have Google Analytics style tracking parameters added to them.
 To skip tracking on a link, add the class `skip` to the link.